AdobeDocs/experience-manager-64.en/help/communities/demo-mongo.md

    Note: while there are JCR nodes under the *asipath *on author, these are for the SCF framework.
 The actual UGC is not in JCR, it is in the MongoDB.

-1. view the UGC in mongodb (communities &gt; Collections &gt; content)
+1. View the UGC in mongodb (communities &gt; Collections &gt; content)

    ![chlimage_1-193](assets/chlimage_1-193.png)

-1. view the UGC in Solr:
+1. View the UGC in Solr:

     * browse to Solr dashboard: [http://localhost:8983/solr/](http://localhost:8983/solr/)
     * user 'core selector' to select 'collection1'